JabRef/JabRefOnline/README.md

 - Install [PostgreSQL](https://www.postgresql.org/)
 - Checkout
 - Create a `.env` file in the root containing the connection URL for the database, e.g. `DATABASE_URL="postgresql://user:password@localhost:5432/jabref?schema=public"`.
+- Install and start [Redis](https://redis.io/).
+Perhaps the most straightforward way to do this is via Docker: `yarn docker:redis`.
 - Run `yarn install` to install all dependencies.
 - Run `yarn prisma:migrate:dev` to initialize the database.
 You may also want to use `yarn prisma:seed` to fill the database with some initial test data.